livekit/client-sdk-js/README.md

 ### Rpc Demo

 [examples/rpc](examples/rpc/) contains a demo webapp that uses the SDK to showcase the RPC capabilities.
-Run it with `pnpm install && pnpm examples:rpc`
+Run it with `pnpm install && pnpm dev` from the `examples/rpc` directory.

 ## Browser Support